*Correction as of 2015: Early action is available to both domestic and international students.

 I applied to MIT before, so why can’t I make a MyMIT account now to apply again?

 Every year a very, very small number of students decide to reapply to MIT for freshman admission.
-As a matter of Because of some improvements we made to our application database, that archiving process is going a bit slower than expected this year (ironic, I know).
-As a result, we've not yet deleted the old applications from our database, and so people who applied last year can't reapply again yet.
+As a matter of policy we consider these applications anew.
+In order to do that, we need to archive and delete the old applications from our database first.
+Because of some improvements we made to our application database, that archiving process is going a bit slower than expected this year (ironic, I know).
+As a result, we’ve not yet deleted the old applications from our database, and so people who applied last year can’t reapply again yet.
 If you’re a reapplicant applying to MIT for Early Action, don’t worry.
 We’ll extend your Early Action application date until November 7th.
 In the meantime, you can draft your essays using the prompts I posted a few weeks ago, which are taken directly from our application this year.
 We’ll announce once we have safely archived our database.
 At that point, you will be able to recreate a MyMIT account and begin filling out your application.
 You should also contact your EC, let them know that you are a reapplicant (and thus have had delayed access to MyMIT), and they should be able to accommodate your request for an interview.

 Fixed!
 Go ahead!